Copy the text below and then paste that into your favorite email application.

 She was preceded in death by her parents, one son, Eric Myers, one granddaughter, Lexie Myers, one brother, Glen Miller and one brother-in-law, Ron Alexander.

 Memorial services honoring Jean’s life were conducted at 10 A.M. on Tuesday, December 21, 2021, at the First Baptist Church in Memphis.
 Pastor Brad Cranston officiated the service.
 A visitation was held from 4:00-7:00 P.M. on Monday, December 20 at the First Baptist Church in Memphis with family present from 5:00-7:00 P.M.
 Memorial contributions in memory of Jean were suggested to St. Jude Children’s Hospital or Heritage Baptist Church- Burlington.
 You are invited to share your memories of Jean and leave a condolence at www.wilsontriplett.com

-To plant a tree in memory of Diana Jean Myers, please click here.
+To plant a beautiful memorial tree in memory of Diana Jean Myers, please visit our Tree Store.

 Tuesday, December 21, 2021